ronkow/python-for-data-practitioners/README.md

 ### INSTALLING PYTHON AND JUPYTERLAB

-In this tutorial, we will show you the following:
+In this tutorial, we will:
 - Download and run the Windows Installer from the official Python website at [https://www.python.org](https://www.python.org).
-This installation will install the latest version of Python, pip and a number of other packages.
+This installation will install the latest version of Python and a software called pip, used for installing Python packages.
 - Run a Python module in Command Prompt.
 - Install JupyterLab using pip in Command Prompt.